 - 9. Conceptual plans of proposed facilities such as shared use paths, protected and conventional bike lanes, wide sidewalks, etc., and proposed bike ped safety devices including crosswalks, traffic control devices, protected intersections, landscaping, etc. - 10.
-For Hanson Street, conceptual plans of proposed interim and long term bike ped improvement.
+For Hanson Street, conceptual plans of proposed interim and long-term bike ped improvement.

-Task 5 Deliverables: Conceptual Plan Package.
-This will be included in Appendix while selected graphics will be shown in Draft and Final Study Report.
+Deliverables: Conceptual Plan Package.
+This will be included in the Appendices while selected graphics will be shown in the Draft and the Final Versions of the Trail Study Report.